SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

 **Scenario B - MS with one National CA: User Story 3.1: Activity Data Sharing**

 This user story focuses on how the national Competent Authority (CA) retrieves and manages activity data submitted by Short-Term Rental (STR) platforms.
-With only one national CA responsible for all STR regulations in the Member State, there is no longer a need for a CA-ID to filter the data.
+With only one national CA responsible for all STR regulations in the Member State, there is no longer a need for a competentAuthorityId to filter the data.

 When STR platforms submit activity data through the Single Digital Entry Point (SDEP), the data is collected without needing to identify multiple CAs.
-The national CA retrieves all the submitted activity data using the GET/ActivityData endpoint.
+The national CA retrieves all the submitted activity data using the GET/activity-data endpoint.
 This endpoint provides access to all activity data that has been transmitted to the SDEP, as the national CA is the sole authority handling this data.

-Without the need for CA-ID filtering, the GET/ActivityData endpoint ensures that the national CA receives complete and relevant data for all STR units within the country.
+Without the need for competentAuthorityId filtering, the GET/activity-data endpoint ensures that the national CA receives complete and relevant data for all STR units within the country.

 <p align="center">
   <img src="images/MS6.png" alt="STR framework">